No Transfer of No-Fault PIP Benefits

 “An agreement for assignment of a right to benefits payable in the future is void.”

-A right to future no-fault benefits cannot be transferred to another individual for any reason.
-For example, a person who is injured in a motor vehicle accident cannot promise to give his future no-fault benefits to another person because these future rights cannot be sold or transferred.
-A person is not prohibited, however, from assigning no-fault benefits received in the past.
+This means that a person who is injured in a motor vehicle accident cannot promise to give his future No-Fault benefits to another person because these future rights cannot be sold or transferred.
+A person is not prohibited, however, from assigning No-Fault benefits received in the past.

-This statute does not prevent a lawyer for a no-fault claimant to negotiate an amount for no-fault benefits that may be owed into the future with the insurance company responsible for payment.
-Insurance companies in Michigan may sometimes seek to pay a present lump sum amount of no-fault benefits, at a discount to what those no fault benefits might otherwise accrue to be over time.
+This statute does not prevent a lawyer for a No-Fault claimant to negotiate an amount for No-Fault benefits that may be owed into the future with the insurance company responsible for payment.
+Insurance companies in Michigan may sometimes seek to pay a present lump sum amount of No-Fault benefits at a discount to what those No-Fault benefits might otherwise accrue to be over time.

-The lawyers at Michigan Auto Law strongly discourage that any such “futures” be negotiated or settled with a no-fault insurance company for an auto accident victim who has suffered traumatic brain injuries or spinal cord injuries.
+The lawyers at Michigan Auto Law strongly discourage that any such “futures” be negotiated or settled with a No-Fault insurance company for an auto accident victim who has suffered traumatic brain injuries or spinal cord injuries.

-The lawyers of Michigan Auto Law have been specializing in auto no-fault litigation for more than 50 years.
-If you have been injured in a car, truck or motorcycle accident and are having trouble with your no-fault insurance company, please call one of our expert attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
+The lawyers of Michigan Auto Law have been specializing in auto No-Fault litigation for more than 50 years.
+If you have been injured in a car, truck or motorcycle accident and are having trouble with your No-Fault insurance company, please call one of our expert attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
 There is no fee or obligation.